Support During COVID-19

 All applicants have until March 31, 2021, to apply for $60,000 CEBA loan or the $20,000 expansion.

 Emergency Working Capital Fund assists PEI’s small businesses with maintaining normal business operations with a working capital loan.
 Eligible applicants can apply to receive a working capital loan of up to $100,000 with a fixed interest rate of 4% per annum to be used to assist with fixed operating costs (including payroll, rent, utilities, etc.) with principal and interest payments deferred for a minimum of 12 months.

 Business Credit Availability Program provides an increase in the credit available to small and medium Canadian businesses through the BDC and EDC.
 The Program also allows mid-sized companies with larger financing needs to access loans.

 Regional Relief & Recovery Fund (RRRF) is funding available through Community Business Development Corporation (CBDC) for those who don’t qualify for CEBA, CEWS or CECRA.
-Loans of up to $40,000 are available with 0% interest and $10,000 forgivable until Dec 31, 2022.
+Loans of up to $40,000 are available with 0% interest and $10,000 forgivable until March 31, 2021.

 Urban Main Street Loan Initiative (UMSLI) is funding through CBDC for businesses located in greater Charlottetown area that have applied for CEBA, CEWS, CECRA and were either ineligible/rejected or they received the relief and are still facing liquidity issues.
 Loans of up to $40,000 are available to be used to finance the everyday operations of a business such as sales and marketing, product development, wages and other activities for businesses such as retail shops, restaurants, corner stores, etc., and businesses of strategic importance to the community.